qgadrian/safeboda_challenge/README.md

 * **There is no pagination** implemented for the feature `get all promo codes` to keep the implementation as simple as possible.
 A production ready application **should implement pagination**.
+* The promo code event location is saved into the promotional code itself, to avoid having to manage events as well.
+Depending on the needs, it will be better having relations in the database to attach a promo code to an event.

 ## Prepare your system